NEW ALBUM OUT NOW - "A MONTH OF SUNDAYS"

 PRESS RELEASE: Jim Roberts & The Resonants are pleased to announce that their new album

 "A Month Of Sundays" is now in release .
 Streaming and downloads available at iTunes, Apple Music, Amazon and others.
-Jim Roberts & The Resonants are most excited to be working again with Frank Roszak Radio Promotions.
-Distribution of hard copy CD's will be handled by Memphis based SELECT-O-HITS.
+Jim Roberts & The Resonants will again be represented by 2014 KBA Awardee publicist Frank Roszak's Radio Promotions.
+Distribution of digital and hard copy CD's will be handled by Memphis based SELECT-O-HITS.
 Exciting times are ahead.
 JRR would also like to thank all their friends and fans for the continued support and patience.
 "A Month Of Sundays" is finally here...."It's about time!"

 Below, you can read the reviews of Jim Roberts and The Resonants album; "Beneath The Blood Moon.”
 It was a FYC (for your consideration) entry in The 60th Grammys.)